 Samira left BRS and Paiwand in September 2010 to start an MA in Social Work.
 However due to continued interest and wish to support the organisation she became a trustee in November 2011.
 Samira is a qualified social worker and works with Children Looked After for the Harrow Children Services.

-My work history includes employment for the Afghan Embassy of London in 2008, Save the Children’s visual production for Guardian in 2011 and NHK Cosmo Media; a Japanese Media company in 2015.
+Her work history includes employment for the Afghan Embassy in London in 2008, Save the Children’s visual production for Guardian in 2011 and NHK Cosmo Media; a Japanese Media company in 2015.
+In 2016 she worked with refugees abroad including working as a Protection Assistant and a Protection team leader in Greece.

 Malgorzata holds an MA Education from Poland, and hasbeen involved in youth and educational settings in both London and Poland for fifteen years.
 She has experience managing youth and community projects, international youth exchanges and multicultural workshops for young people.
 She also took part in conflict resolution and community mediation projects in East London.